pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Guidance

-Agility provides the ability to adapt to the changes quickly and efficiently.
+Agility provides the ability to adapt to changes quickly and efficiently.
 Agility and change management are closely related and should be considered together.
 The future-proof PKI implementation should be able to identify the requirements for agility and implement them in a timely manner.

 Agility can be considered on operational and technical levels.
-Operational agility means that the PKI is able to adapt to the changes in the operational environment, including the changes in the organizational structure, processes, and other operational aspects.
-Technical agility means that the PKI is able to adapt to the changes in the technologies, algorithms, protocols, and other technical aspects.
+Operational agility means that the PKI is able to adapt to changes in the operational environment, including any changes to the organizational structure, processes, and other operational aspects.
+Technical agility means that the PKI is able to adapt to changes in the technologies, algorithms, protocols, and other technical aspects.

-Identification of requirements where agility is needed is important to ensure the changes are implemented when needed.
+Identification of requirements where agility is needed is important to ensure changes are implemented when needed.

 #### Assessment